polyaxon/polyaxon/templates/polyaxonfile_specification/sections.md

 The `n_experiments` must be less that total matrix space to explore.

-You can also provide a percent, i.e. a float value between 0 and 1, e.g. 0.4 this will tranlate to 40% of the total matrix space.
+You can also provide a percent, i.e. a float value between 0 and 1, e.g. 0.4 this will translate to 40% of the total matrix space.

-Default value is `None` which means translate to an exhaustive search.
+Default value is `None` which means will translate to an exhaustive search.

 Example:

+Value

 ```yaml
 n_experiments: 10
 ```

+Percentage

 ```yaml
 n_experiments: 0.3